Blade Runner: Black Lotus

-Blade Runner: Black Lotus is a Japanese–American CGI anime television series based on the Blade Runner franchise that aired from November 2021 to February 2022.
-It was a co-production between Crunchyroll and Adult Swim, in addition to being created in partnership with Alcon Television Group.
+Blade Runner: Black Lotus is a neo-noir science fiction animated miniseries based on the Blade Runner franchise, which itself is based on the 1968 novel Do Androids Dream of Electric Sheep? by Philip K. Dick.
+The series aired from November 14, 2021, to February 6, 2022.
+It was a co-production between Adult Swim and Crunchyroll, in partnership with Alcon Television Group.

 Plot

-Black Lotus takes place in Los Angeles in 2032, 10 years into the aftermath of the Black Out 2022, but before 2036: Nexus Dawn, and centers on a female replicant protagonist.
+Black Lotus takes place in Los Angeles in 2032, ten years into the aftermath of Blade Runner: Black Out 2022, but before 2036: Nexus Dawn, and centers on a female replicant protagonist.
 It also includes "familiar" characters from the Blade Runner universe.